openobserve/website4/content/blog/posts/launching-openobserve.md

 ### Introduction

-**ZincObserve** is an open source, cloud native observability platform that provides ~140x (YMMV.
+**OpenObserve** is an open source, cloud native observability platform that provides ~140x (YMMV.
 Could be higher or lower based on data entropy) lower storage costs compared to Elasticsearch.
 Use cases include real-life log data, significantly reduces operational costs, and improves ease of use.
 It can scale to petabytes of data, is highly performant, and allows you to sleep better at night 😴.
-If you are looking for an observability tool for logs, metrics, and traces, take a look at ZincObserve and how its approach towards observability could help you build better software and save money on observability costs.
+If you are looking for an observability tool for logs, metrics, and traces, take a look at OpenObserve and how its approach towards observability could help you build better software and save money on observability costs.

-We built **ZincObserve** with the following design principles and architecture in mind:
+We built **OpenObserve** with the following design principles and architecture in mind:

 1. **Brute force for log search** as opposed to inverted index or bitfunnel
 1. **Rust** as the programming language for its safety and performance